soapia/kwk-level-2-lecture-011-jquery-object-interaction-teacher-l2/README.md

 })
 ```

-As we experience in the browser when testing the above code, _absolute_
+As we experience in the browser when testing the code above, _absolute_
 translations occur according to some fixed anchor. _Relative_ translations occur
 according to the CSS position of the element (and are _not_ cumulative in this
 example).
 Now we're really starting to get a feel for how pages work!
 Even with